isc-projects/kea/doc/sphinx/arm/admin.rst

 Databases and Database Version Numbers
 ======================================

-Kea may be configured to use a database as a storage for leases or as a source of servers' configurations and host reservations (i.e. static assignments of addresses, prefixes, options, etc.).
+Kea may be configured to use a database as storage for leases or as a source of servers' configurations and host reservations (i.e. static assignments of addresses, prefixes, options, etc.).
 Kea updates introduce changes to the database schemas to faciliate new